Tiramisu-Compiler/tiramisu/README.md

 3) Optional: configure the tiramisu build by editing `configure.cmake`.
 Needed only if you want to generate MPI or GPU code, or if you want to run the BLAS benchmarks.
 A description of what each variable is and how it should be set is provided in comments in `configure.cmake`.

-    - To use the GPU backend, set `USE_GPU` to `true`.
-Requires CUDA library to be installed on the system.
+    - To use the GPU backend, set `USE_GPU` to `TRUE`.
+If the CUDA library is not found automatically while building Tiramisu, the user will be prompt to provide the path to the CUDA library.
-    - To use the distributed backend, set `USE_MPI` to `true`.
+    - To use the distributed backend, set `USE_MPI` to `TRUE`.
 If the MPI library is not found automatically, set the following variables: MPI_INCLUDE_DIR, MPI_LIB_DIR, and MPI_LIB_FLAGS.

 4) Build the main Tiramisu library